 - The Possible Complications

 - The Benefits of Weight Loss While Breastfeeding

 - How To Properly Lose Weight While Lactating

 - Isn’t Breastfeeding Enough To Lose Weight?

 - Book Tips

 - If a weight loss program is adopted before the supply of breast milk stabilizes, it could affect adequate supply.

-- If a mother strives for quick weight loss, this would mean calorie level would drop significantly, and this can also affect supply.
+- If you strive for quick weight loss, this would mean calorie level would drop significantly, and this can also affect supply.

-- Mother’s nutrition and health will be affected more than the health of the baby, since nature makes sure the breast milk is as good as possible at the expense of mom.
+- Mom’s nutrition and health will be affected more than the health of the baby, since nature makes sure the breast milk is as good as possible at the expense of mom.